opt-out-tools/start-here/VISION_&_TOOLS.md

 ## Vision

-At Opt Out Tools, we’re building tools to help all female-identifying people with something to say, trust that they can take part in healthy online discussion safely.
+At **Opt Out Tools**, we’re building tools to help all female-identifying people with something to say, trust that they can take part in healthy online discussion safely.
 We want social media platforms to be a **respectful** place where any can comment without fear of viscous retaliation, **inclusive**